pszeptynski/DiceParser-macros/README.md

 ### Warhammer Fantasy Roleplay 4th edition

-* Test a skill or talent
+* Test a skill or characteristic

 * Test your weapon skill, count SL (success levels) and show hit location

+All the macros also check for a double and critical success/failure.